ncatlab/nlab-content/pages/0/2/1/6/26120/content.md

 Due to this fact and the general broad identification of (multiplicative) [[linear logic]] with a form of [[quantum logic]], the linear (co)state (co)monad may deserve to be called the *quantum state monad* (cf. the similar situation for the *[[quantum reader monad]]*).

-For example, [[unitary quantum channels]] turn out to be embodied by [[monad transformations]] between such quantum state monads, so that with this terminology the plausible and desireable statement "*quantum channels are quantum state transformations*" becomes an actual theorem (Exp. \ref{UnitaryQuantumChannelsAsQUantumStateTransformations} below).
+For example, [[unitary quantum channels]] turn out to be embodied by [[monad transformations]] between such quantum state monads, so that with this terminology the plausible and desireable statement "*quantum channels are quantum state transformations*" becomes an actual theorem (see [below](#QuantumChannelsAreQuantumStateTransformations)).

 ## Preliminaries